huscv/beau_seqs/README.md

 # beau_seqs1
-Beginner working on a random seq
+In this repo, an attempt was made to generate random sequence data and perform various experiments on it.
-Coding in Python, using Biopython library
+Coding in Python, using Biopython library.
-Creating a random sequence and playing with it in many ways, helped by gpt and docuentation
+ChatGPT and Biopython documentation was utilised.